 Is it just us, or is the start of a new year always a magical time?
 There’s an exciting sense of possibility like everything we do could be the start of a wonderful adventure or success.

-If this sounds like a huge job, it’s really not!
-You don’t have to start with a totally blank slate, but take inspiration from an expert – yourself!
+If this sounds like a tremendous job, it’s not!
+You don’t have to start with a blank slate, but take inspiration from an expert – yourself!
 When it comes to planning marketing goals, the power of hindsight is vital.
 This is why you need a New Year marketing refresh to start the new decade the way you mean to go on – with innovation, SMART goals, and a creative outlook.

-So, what exactly do we mean by a marketing refresh?
+What exactly is a marketing refresh?

-BONUS TIP | If you’re looking for somewhere to start your marketing refresh, we’d definitely recommend starting with content pillars.
-These are essentially a way of organizing your content around the core themes of your business.
-This is super helpful when planning content and strengthens your SEO into the bargain.
+If you’re looking for somewhere to start your marketing refresh, we’d recommend starting with content pillars.
+These are essentially a way of organizing your content around your business’s core themes, which is super helpful when planning content and strengthens your SEO.

-It might sound like a lot of work but remember, you already have a lot of the content, it’s simply a matter of organizing it into pillars and pillar pages.
+It might sound like a lot of work but remember; you already have a lot of the content; it’s simply a matter of organizing it into pillars and pillar pages.
 The perfect example of an effective marketing refresh!